jcusnxj/myEleventy/src/en/note/apollo/flight-phases.md

   parent: Apollo
   order: 2
 ---
-___Note:___ _In terms of flight phases, the individual Apollo missions did not differ significantly from one another.
-Unless otherwise stated, the time durations mentioned in the article below correspond to the time durations from the Apollo 11 mission._

 ## Launch and Earth Orbit
 The mission begins with the launch of the Saturn V rocket from Kennedy Space Center, and the first phase involves reaching a parking orbit around Earth at an altitude of about 185 kilometers.
 During the flight, the first (S-IC) and then the second (S-II) rocket stages are detached.
 After steering the third stage (S-IVB) into the parking orbit, its engine is shut down.
 This entire process takes about 12 minutes.
 In the following 1 hour and 20 minutes, the spacecraft orbits around Earth.
 During this, systems are checked and the spacecraft is oriented for the correct trajectory to the Moon (as a preparation for TLI - Trans Lunar Injection).